zarhus/presentations/pages/zdm_2/zephyr-wifi.md

 Features:
 - A static partitioning hypervisor
-    * Static CPU cores assignement
+    * Static CPU cores assignment
-    * Static interrupts assignement
+    * Static interrupts assignment
-    * Static memory and devices assignement
+    * Static memory and devices assignment
 - Has a scheduler for platforms with one CPU
 - ARM TrustZone and SGX enclaves TEE emulation
 - Multiple TEE support